-- (a) Party and Amicus Curiae Must Be Represented; Pro Se Party; Attorney of Record; Of Counsel.
+(a) Party and Amicus Curiae Must Be Represented; Pro Se Party; Attorney of Record; Of Counsel.

 An individual (not a corporation, partnership, organization, or other legal entity) may choose to be represented by counsel or to represent himself or herself pro se, but may not be represented by a nonattorney.
 An individual represented by counsel, each other party in an action, each party seeking to intervene, and each amicus curiae must appear through an attorney authorized to practice before this court and must designate one attorney as the principal attorney of record.
 Any other attorney assisting the attorney of record must be designated as "of counsel."
 Every attorney named on a brief must enter an appearance, except that the filing of an entry of appearance does not apply to government officials who, by reason of their status as supervisors or heads of offices, are listed on briefs in their ex officio capacity.
-Documents that are sent by the court will be sent only to the principal attorney of record. - (b) Petition for Writ of Mandamus or Prohibition.
-The attorney whose name, address, and telephone number appears first on a petition for a writ of mandamus or a writ of prohibition will be deemed attorney of record. - (c) Appearance; Contents; Service of Papers Before Appearance; Withdrawal of Counsel. - (1) Appearance.
-Each attorney who intends to participate in an appeal must file, within 14 days of docketing, an entry of appearance on the form provided by the clerk.
+Documents and matters that are sent by the court will be transmitted only to the principal attorney of record.

+(b) Petition for Writ of Mandamus or Prohibition.

+The attorney whose name, address, email address and telephone number appears first on a petition for a writ of mandamus or a writ of prohibition will be deemed attorney of record.

+(c) Appearance; Contents; Service of Papers Before Appearance; Withdrawal of Counsel.

+(1) Appearance.
+Each attorney who intends to participate in an appeal must file, within 14 days of docketing, an entry of appearance on the form provided by the clerk of court.
 A pro se party must also file an entry of appearance unless all the necessary information appears on the petition for review or notice of appeal.
 Any attorney retained for the case later must file an entry of appearance within 14 days after being retained.
 An attorney representing a party seeking or permitted to intervene, and for each amicus curiae, must file an entry of appearance with the motion for leave to intervene (if required) or with the brief amicus curiae.
-If an attorney's entry of appearance is first submitted within 30 days of the scheduled argument, then the attorney must file a motion for leave to file the entry of appearance.
-The motion for leave will be transmitted to the merits panel assigned to the case.
+If an attorney's entry of appearance is first submitted after a case is assigned to a merits panel, the appearance will be treated as a motion to appear and will be transmitted to the panel, which may choose to reject the entry of appearance.
+Counsel must immediately file an updated Entry of Appearance if representation changes, including a change in contact information.
+Electronic filers must also report a change in contact information to the PACER Service Center.